TSP-Bot: Robotic TSP Pen Art using High-DoF Manipulators: Multi-color TSP Art

 \subsection{TSP Path Generation}

 The generated points $\mathcal{P}$ can already form an art piece, feasible for robotic motion.
 However, repetitive up-and-down motions are time-intensive.
 To address this, we connect all the points in $\mathcal{P}$ to establish a singular path $\mathcal{X}(t) \subset \mathbb{R}^2$, which makes the robot easier to follow.
 Finding this path is equivalent to solving TSP, a widely known NP-hard problem.
 Significant research has been directed towards efficient approximated solutions for TSP.
 In this work, we utilize the Concorde solver, which relaxes the problem into a Linear Program (LP) and iteratively fixes potential fractional solutions through a cutting plane algorithm~\cite{dantzig1954solution}.
+Using the Lin–Kernighan heuristic~\cite{karapetyan2011lin}, which iteratively improves a tour by exchanging pairs of edges while utilizing edge removal, insertion, and recombination to minimize edge crossings, we can generate a path without any edge crossings.